eclab/grains/info/ModularMIDIConventionsForDevelopers.md

 #### Reconciling MPE and Mode 4

 The MPE documentation states that "If the Channel ranges all match, then the MIDI Mode 4 device will behave identically whether or not it supports MPE."
-This is not correct.
+This is not quite true.
 Both Pitch Bend and Channel Pressure can be sent as Zone messages or as individual channel messages, and the MPE documentation says "If an MPE synthesizer receives Pitch Bend (for example) on both a Master and a Member Channel, it must combine the data meaningfully.
 The same is true for Channel Pressure.".
 But Mode 4 is explicit: there is no combination, but rather, they just replace one another.
 We suggest if a range is declared to be both an MPE Zone and Mode 4, then Mode 4's behavior takes precedence with respect to Pitch Bend and Channel Aftertouch.

 <a name="namespaces"/></a>
 ## Namespaces, IDs, and CC Messages